One Small Case for Believing in God

 "In all seriousness, though”, my client continued, “I am not sure I am a believer.”

 "I have to admit; I can't say that God has been scientifically proven to me either”, I answered back.
-“The way I look at it, though, is I want to believe things that make me feel better, so I choose to believe there is a God.
+“The way I look at it, though, is I want to believe things that make me feel better.
 You, by the way, do the same thing."

 "Yes, you choose to believe things that make you feel better.
 For instance, when you lock your door at night you believe that locking your door will make you safe, but you don't know.
 You've allowed yourself to believe that, so you can sleep peacefully and feel better.
 If you really thought about all the things that could happen to you, even with the door locked, you'd be pretty miserable.
 Isn't that true?"